sinayanudel/loan-app-task/README.md

 The application uses Basic Authentication to secure its endpoints.
 Users must provide a valid username and password to access the API.
 The credentials are verified against a predefined list of users stored in the application configuration.

-In the production environment, the app use HTTPS instead of HTTP to ensure the security and privacy of the data transmitted between the client and the server.
+In the production environment, the app uses HTTPS instead of HTTP to ensure the security and privacy of the data transmitted between the client and the server.
 HTTPS encrypts the data, making it difficult for unauthorized parties to intercept and read the information.

 **Important:** Do not push sensitive data such as passwords, API keys, or any other confidential information to the shared repository on GitHub.
 Use environment variables or secret management tools to handle such data securely.